mushgunAX/CSD3120-IPA/README.md

 Install babylonjs loaders so that GLB/GLTF models, which this application uses, can be loaded `npm install --save babylonjs-loaders`

+Install copy webpack plugin by `npm install --save copy-webpack-plugin -D`

+## Starting up

-Inside the package.json file, add this code snippet into the "scripts` section:
+Inside the `package.json` file, add this code snippet into the `scripts` section:
        `"scripts": { "test": "echo \"Error: no test specified\" && exit 1", "build": "webpack", "serve": "webpack serve", "start": "webpack serve --open"},`

 Type `npm run build` to build the server

 Type `npm run serve` to start running the server that hosts the web app, which could be accessed through the URL `localhost:3000` (Make sure that nothing else on your computer is using the port 3000)

-Press Ctrl+C twice to stop the server once you are done using it.
+Press **Ctrl + C** twice to stop the server once you are done using it.

 ## Video link
 `assets/Reaction to form water/videos/0.webm`